QuickFastly/NR-wiki/docs/Nova-Regna/World/Inhabitants/Spirits.md

 ## History

-Spirits have existed on Earth since [Era Dira](../History%20&%20Events/Era%20Dira), as confirmed by the existence of various artifacts dated at over 3000 years old, but there is yet to be a consensus on just how old they are, or their origins.
+Spirits have existed on Earth since [[../History & Events/Era Dira|Era Dira]], as confirmed by the existence of various artifacts dated at over 3000 years old, but there is yet to be a consensus on just how old they are, or their origins.

 Throughout the history of the world, spirits have been subject to extreme prejudice.
 Many believe that this was rooted in fear, but there is little consensus on why it persisted for so long.